w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 # One size does not fit all

-To each application its own data model
+To each application, its own data model

 # Key-Value: popular DBs